Development of a marine-certified ultracapacitor modules

 Marine industry uses wave compensation systems to hold cranes and other devices level against any ship movement in waves.
 Power is needed when the ship moves down, and power can be recuperated into energy storage when the ship moves up.
 Usually this energy is not recuperated and is turned into heat instead, or batteries are used for storage, with considerably lower efficiency and lifetime than ultracapacitors.
 Currently there are no marine certified ultracapacitors in the market as the development cost and certification costs are relatively high compared to market potential, showing weaker risk/reward ratio compared to other ultracapacitor application domains such as automotive, public transport, warehouse logistics, etc.

-End customer saves on fuel costs with an IRR of over 100% as a 150 k€ system can offset 220 k€ worth of fuel expenditure per year over the systems 15 year lifetime.
+Project focuses on itegrating up to 144 MW worth of wave energy recuperation systems by 2026 by customers such as Kongsberg Marine, Bosch Rexroth, Danfoss, Liebherr, Huisman.
+Ultracapacitors can recuperate wave energy at 97-98% efficiency saving up to 440 tonnes of CO2 pear year for each megawatt of system power installed.
+In this way, end customer would save on fuel costs of over 100% as a 150 k€ system can offset 220 k€ worth of fuel expenditure per year over the systems 15 year lifetime.
 At the society level the total CO2 savings are 6000 tons per MW installed, amounting to ~2.5 million tons for systems expected to be installed 2022-2026.

-Norwegian partner NX Tech has a dual role of testing (environmental and electronics) and mapping the needs of the Norwegian maritime industry for ultracapacitor applications, including, but not limited to, active wave heave compensation.
-This incudes specific evaluation through simulations.
+Project is implemented with Norwegian partner NX Tech, who has a dual role of testing (environmental and electronics) and mapping the needs of the Norwegian maritime industry for ultracapacitor applications, including, but not limited to, active wave heave compensation.
+This includes specific evaluation through simulations.

 Summary of project results